turczyneq/pypesh/literature_comparison/README.md

  - *Mass and heat transfer from fluid spheres at low Reynolds numbers*; Z. Feng, E. Michaelides (2000)
  - *Heat transfer from spheres to flowing media*; H. Kramers (1946)
  - *Mass or heat transfer from spheroidal gas bubbles rising through a stationary liquid*; B. Figueroa-Espinoza, D. Legendre (2010)

+Definitions of peclet and sherwood in following publications were as follows:

+ - Clift: